-Non-licensed but Notifiable – this work is again with asbestos but is where asbestos fibres may be released by, for example; breaking cement/asbestos sheets into smaller pieces.
+Non-licensed but Notifiable – this work is again with specific types asbestos but is where harmful fibres may be released by, for example; breaking cement/asbestos sheets into smaller pieces.
 This work should be notified to the relevant authorities (more about that later).

 Fully Licensed Work – All medium and high-risk asbestos work must be carried out by fully licensed asbestos firms.
 This includes almost all work indoors or in poorly ventilated areas.